Manta-Network/docs/docs/calamari/Overview.md

 The Calamari parachain will be home to multiple privacy solutions, first of which is

 ***MantaPay on Calamari***: a token-agnostic private payment service. *MantaPay on Calamari* supports the private transfer of Kusama and assets of connected Parachains.
 Users can transact popular assets like stablecoins and wrapped BTC while simultaneously benefiting from on-chain privacy through ZKP.

+## Guide

+To learn how to send private payments with Calamari, please see [our guide](https://docs.manta.network/docs/guides/MantaPay).